Contents

 The City of Corona, California, offers a strong example of how a well-defined economic development action plan can drive results.
 Their 2021-2026 Strategic Plan established clear priority goals, outlined key actions, and created a framework to track and report progress.
 Their approach demonstrates the power of structured planning and accountability in local government.

-Corona’s plan stands out as a good example of strategic economic development with regards to creating an action plan, because as we can see on their public dashboard, their plan translates broad strategic priorities—such as fostering a high-performing government and improving the sense of place—into concrete actions.
+Corona’s plan stands out as a strong example of strategic economic development when it comes to creating an action plan, because as we can see on their public dashboard, their plan translates broad strategic priorities—such as fostering a high-performing government and improving sense of place—into concrete actions.

 The city’s commitment to KPIs in areas like economic development, public works, and planning & development ensures that progress is measurable and publicly reported.